 JPMorgan Chase expressed interest in January 2017 in acquiring 60 acres to erect a 150,000 square-foot data center.
 2 In the proposed deal with the city, the bank would be responsible for the cleanup and demolition of around 40 abandoned buildings.
 The city would launch the necessary environmental review processes in return.

-JPMorgan Chase has offered $7.5 million for the land.
-2 A final site plan approval could be granted by the city on June 14.
+JPMorgan Chase offered $7.5 million for the land.
+2 A final site plan approval was granted by the city on June 14 and demolition of the majority of Rockland State Hospital began in the winter.

 Buildings 2, 6 and 8